Charles V, Holy Roman Emperor: Marriage

 The marriage lasted for 13 years until Isabella's death in 1539.
 The Empress contracted a fever during the third month of her seventh pregnancy, which resulted in antenatal complications that caused her to miscarry a stillborn son.
 Her health further deteriorated due to an infection, and she died two weeks later on 1 May 1539, aged 35.
-Charles was left so grief-stricken by his wife's death that for two months he shut himself up in a monastery, where he prayed and mourned for her in solitude.
+Charles was left so grief-stricken by his wife's death that for two months, he shut himself up in a monastery, where he prayed and mourned for her in solitude.

 Charles never recovered from Isabella's death, dressing in black for the rest of his life to show his eternal mourning, and, unlike most kings of the time, he never remarried.
 In memory of his wife, the Emperor commissioned the painter Titian to paint several posthumous portraits of Isabella.
 The finished portraits included Titian's Portrait of Isabella of Portugal and La Gloria.
 Charles kept these paintings with him whenever he travelled, and they were among those that he brought with him after his retirement to the Monastery of Yuste in 1557.

 In 1540, Charles paid tribute to Isabella's memory when he commissioned the Flemish composer Thomas Crecquillon to compose new music as a memorial to her.
-Crecquillon composed his Missa 'Mort m'a privé in memory of the Empress.
+Crecquillon composed his Missa Mort m'a privé in memory of the Empress.
 It expresses the Emperor's grief and great wish for a heavenly reunion with his beloved wife.

 During his lifetime, Charles V had several nonmarital liaisons, including some that produced children.
-One relationship was with his step-grandmother, Germaine de Foix, which may have produced a child, Isabel.
+One relationship was with his step-grandmother, Germaine de Foix, which may have produced a child, Isabella of Castile.
 After the death of his wife, Charles "seduced Barbara Blomberg, a teenager exactly the same age as his son Philip."
 He kept the relationship and the existence of this out-of-wedlock son secret, "no doubt because he felt ashamed of his affair with a teenager when he was forty-six."
-The child named Gerónimo, later became known as John of Austria; the emperor made provisions for the child in a secret codicil to his will.
+The child named Gerónimo later became known as John of Austria; the emperor made provisions for the child in a secret codicil to his will.
 As with his other out-of-wedlock children, the baby was taken from the mother.
-He met this son once.
+He met his son once.
 The relationship was not revealed to his legitimate children in his lifetime, but they became aware of the relationship after his death.

 Issue

 Charles and Isabella had seven legitimate children, but only three of them survived to adulthood.
-Charles also had natural children before he married and after he was widowed.
+Charles also had natural children before he married and after he was widowed: